Why Every Reader—and Every Strategy—Matters

 Audiobooks

-Read more of my articles for considerations before producing an audiobook for your masterpiece.
+read more of my articles for considerations before producing an audiobook for your masterpiece.

 What About Computer Generated Voices?

-The prices for hiring profession narrators are one of the reasons authors are tempted by AI-generated narration, which has exploded in visibility recently as a quick, inexpensive option.
-I explained in my article “Expert Warning: How Using AI Narrators Could Backfire for Authors”, what looks like a shortcut can actually become a setback.
+That said, the prices for hiring professional narrators are one of the reasons authors are tempted by AI-generated narration, which has exploded in visibility recently as a quick, inexpensive option.
+I explained in my article “How Using AI Narrators Could Backfire for Authors”, what looks like a shortcut can actually become a setback.

 AI narration is improving, but it still can’t match a human narrator’s tone, nuance, and emotional depth—and listeners notice.
 A robotic voice can cheapen your brand and hurt sales across all formats.
 While it may save money upfront, poor listener engagement and weaker reviews can cost far more in the long run.

 Oh, and Amazon LIMITS how high of a price an author can set for the virtual voice version of your audiobooks.
-As of writing this, I have anecdotal evidence and feedback from voracious audiobook listeners that many people prefer human narration.
+As of writing this, I have anecdotal evidence and feedback from voracious audiobook listeners that many people prefer human narration, full stop.
 So that’s less interest in your cheaper-made virtual voiced book, and a lower price point, meaning the sales will still be lower than royalties on higher-priced audiobooks.

 The Bigger Picture: Building Beyond Book Sales